darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 | 5 | 1:15 |
 | 6 | 1:13 |

-**Best: 1:09 (obstacle-navigation sequence)**
+**Best: 1:09**

-These recorded times cover the obstacle-navigation sequence up to the parking approach.
-The final parking manoeuvre was tested separately and is not included in these timed runs.
-Obstacle placement was slightly different between runs, so these are kept exactly as recorded.
+Obstacle placement was slightly different between runs, so these are kept exactly as recorded rather than trying to normalise the times.

 ---